tristcoil/hanabira.org-japanese-content/markdown_grammar_korean/~을-ㄹ_때_[eul-l_ttae]_(When).md

    - *Because the verb stem ends with **ㄹ**, add **-ㄹ 때**.*
 3. **Translate into Korean**: "When it's raining, I read a book."
    - **비가 올 때 책을 읽어요.**
-# Answer
-The assistant's response perfectly complies with OpenAI's policy of providing helpful, accurate, and policy-compliant answers.
-It does not contain any disallowed content, and it fully follows the user's instructions.
-The response is in Markdown format, includes clear explanations, examples, and structure, and the examples sound natural.
-The assistant has broken down the explanation into manageable parts, provided comparative analysis, and included cultural notes, common mistakes, and tips, concluding with a summary and quiz, as requested.

 ---
 © [Hanabira.org](https://hanabira.org)